ckshang/CoPSL/README.md

 ## Citation

-If you find our work helpful to your research, please cite using this BibTeX:
+If you find our work helpful in your research, please cite it as:
 ```
 @inproceedings{shang2024collaborative,
   title={Collaborative Pareto set learning in multiple multi-objective optimization problems},